Shaver Rental Houses District

 Shaver Rental Houses District is a national historic district located at Salisbury, Rowan County, North Carolina.
 The district encompasses four contributing buildings built as rental housing between 1899 and 1910.
 They are one- and two-story, Queen Anne style frame dwellings.
-Three of the houses on West Council Street feature asymmetrical massing, steeply pitched hipped roofs with cross gables, and one story wrap around porches.
+Three of the houses on West Council Street feature asymmetrical massing, steeply pitched hipped roofs with cross gables, and one-story wraparound porches.

 It was listed on the National Register of Historic Places in 1988.